tiprankstipranks

 Cyber Security - Risk 1

-The trend of clients seeking to transfer growing cybersecurity, data privacy and emerging technologies related risks to service providers could significantly impact our operations and profitability
+The trend of clients seeking to transfer growing risks related to cybersecurity, data privacy and emerging technologies to service providers could significantly impact our operations and profitability

-As cybersecurity incidents and data breaches are becoming more common and often impossible to avoid, clients are looking to their service providers, like us, to cover their cost of these incidents.
-Many of the services we provide are performed in the clients' and not in our information technology environments and security incidents that clients experience may have many causes and many contributory factors, most of which are unrelated to our activities or involve situations that we cannot control or mitigate.
+We often provide services in the clients' and not in our information technology environments, and security and data privacy incidents that clients experience may have many causes and many contributory factors, most of which are unrelated to our activities or involve situations that we cannot control or mitigate.
 Yet, clients are increasingly seeking for service providers, like us, to accept unlimited liability for incidents that we did not cause but which our errors or omissions may have contributed to, in part.
-While clients expect the inclusion of emerging technologies, including AI and GenAI in our services offerings, they often are not positioned to nor wish to mitigate or assume responsibility for the often uncertain risks associated with such technologies, expecting us to assume that risk.
+While clients expect the inclusion of emerging technologies, including AI, in our services offerings, they often are not positioned to nor wish to mitigate or assume responsibility for the often uncertain risks associated with such technologies, expecting us to assume that risk.
 Potential liability and related cost in connection with these risk transfers are often unpredictable, cannot be easily quantified or priced, and cannot always be insured.
 If we are unable to negotiate reasonable contractual terms with our clients where liabilities for our services are reasonably allocated to events that we can impact, control or mitigate, we may have to decline business opportunities or incur significant liability that would have impact on our results of operations.

 Cyber Security - Risk 2

-Cyberattacks, cyber fraud, or unauthorized data access could harm us or our clients and result in liability, and could adversely affect our business and results of operations
+Cyberattacks, cyber fraud, and unauthorized data access could harm us or our clients and result in liability, and could adversely affect our business and results of operations

 Technology - Risk 1